 Believe it or not, 77% of remote employees say that they’re actually more productive at home.
 This could be attributed to employees feeling the need to demonstrate their value more when they’re less ‘attached’ to the company.

-Still, productivity won’t just happen if you’re not actively fostering it and you don’t want your employees to fall into the 23% who don’t feel more productive when working from home!
+Still, productivity won’t just happen if you’re not actively fostering it.
+Also, you don’t want your employees to fall into the 23% who don’t feel more productive when working from home!

 One simple way to keep your employees on track is to set KPIs.
-This is likely something that you already do, so it shouldn’t come as much of a shock to the system.
+This is likely something that you already do.
+Therefore, it shouldn’t come as much of a shock to the system.
 For freelance contractors, a simple deadline for an article or project should suffice, while milestones for larger projects should also be reported.

 So long as you have an effective system of reporting completed work (such as a roadmap or spreadsheet), then measuring KPIs shouldn’t be too difficult.